hmrc/vat-return-period-frontend/README.md

 # VAT Return Period Frontend

-This is a placeholder README.md for a new repository.
+## Summary

+This service provides end users with a mechanism to update the VAT return periods.

 # Testing